infernojs/inferno-website/src/docs/api/inferno-animation.md

 Border-box will allow width and height to be calculated properly.
 This makes it possible to animate these properties on dynamically sized components.

 Setting margin to zero will prevent overlapping margins, which could cause a jump when elements are removed.
-The wierd behaviour with overlapping margins has been implemented in browsers since the dawn of CSS and made sense for text rendering, but is a nuissance anywhere else.
+The wierd behaviour with overlapping margins has been implemented in browsers since the dawn of CSS and made sense for text rendering, but is a nuisance anywhere else.

 Here is an example of CSS for `<MyComponent className="MyComponent" animation="HeightAndFade">` using SCSS.
 In the example, the disappear (leave) animation will be a slightly quicker reverse version of the appear (enter) animation: